groverkaran/django-comments-tree/docs/javascript.rst

 JavaScript plugin
 =================

-As of version 2.0 django-comments-xtd comes with a JavaScript plugin that enables comment support as in a Single Page Application fashion.
+As of version 2.0 django-comments-tree comes with a JavaScript plugin that enables comment support as in a Single Page Application fashion.
 Comments are loaded and sent in the background, as long as like/dislike opinions.
 There is an active verification, based on polling, that checks whether there are new incoming comments to show to the user, and an update button that allows the user to refresh the tree, highlighting new comments with a green label to indicate recently received comment entries.

 .. image:: images/update-comment-tree.png